asand017/-sed-tutorial/README.md

 you can complete this task in a matter of seconds.
 All you&#39;ll type is a one line into your terminal:

 ```
-sed 's/2012/2014/g' README.md > newREADME.md; cat newREADME.md > README.md; rm newREADME.md
+sed -i 's/2012/2014/g' README.md
 ```

-**NOTE:** It is important to keep in mind that `sed` will not replace the text in the input file on its own. `sed` will print the modified text to stdout.
-So inorder to capture the changes, you must use output redirection to copy the modified input file into a new file and then copy the contents of that new file back into the old file.
-Lastly, you would delete the file you created to do the file transformation (it is always considered good prectice to delete files you don&#39;t need).
+**NOTE:** The `-i` flag makes `sed` perform in-text editing.
+Or in other words, it reads the file, applies the commands, and places the results back into the original file.

 Sure, you could argue that the number of year numbers you would have to change wouldn&#39;t be SO big that you couldn&#39;t correct them by hand relatively quickly.
 But, I would say this is beside the point.
 The point is that while you are searching through your README looking for the incorrect year, you could be doing something more worthy of your attention.